 11. But in families, there is always, always, the cross.
 Always.
 Because the love of God, of the Son of God, also opened for us this path.
 But, in families as well, after the cross, there is the resurrection.
 Because the Son of God opened for us this path.
 Because of this, the family is — forgive the term I’ll use — it is a factory of hope, of hope of life and of resurrection.
 God was the one who opened this path.

-12. Life is a journey, along different roads, different paths, which leave their mark on us.
+12. Life is a journey, along different roads, different paths, which leave their marks on us.
 We know in faith that Jesus seeks us out.
-He wants to heal our wounds, to soothe our feet which hurt from traveling alone, to wash each of us clean of the dust from our journey.
+He wants to heal our wounds, to soothe our feet which hurt from travelling alone, to wash each of us clean of the dust from our journey.

 13. Today too, amid so much darkness, we need to see the light of hope and to be men and women who bring hope to others.
 To protect creation, to protect every man and every woman, to look upon them with tenderness and love, is to open up a horizon of hope; it is to let a shaft of light break through the heavy clouds; it is to bring the warmth of hope.